Solidity-ErrorHandling-Anonymous/solbench/README.md

 To examine the evolution of error handling in the context of Solidity we have developed SOLBENCH.
 Through SOLBENCH we are able to collect real-world contracts incrementally and analyse them in a well-defined manner.

 The `dataset` folder contains a `sample`of 10 real-world smart contracts.
 You can find the whole solbench dataset in Dropbox [solbenchdataset](https://www.dropbox.com/scl/fo/syt16map4ucuxbkgzptnq/h?rlkey=z15p3m7scqk5gb0yuwbljywfc&dl=0).
-To decomprase the dataset use the following commands:
+To decompress the dataset use the following commands:

 ```
 # Install lz4